 - Prioritize for quick wins – get started set by focusing on a few quick wins – what are the easy things that can be addressed at relatively low cost, little time, and disruption

-“Vital has the expertise and the experience to help you create the plan and the solution,” asserts Alison Hallam, Product Marketing Manager for Enterprise Imaging.
+“Canon Medical has the expertise and the experience to help you create the plan and the solution,” asserts Alison Hallam, Product Marketing Manager for Enterprise Imaging.
 “We literally have the solutions now that are required for 2025, and we can work with you to clarify and then achieve those quick wins.”